knguyen23-iit/FSA_CS330_Fall2022/README.md

 # FSM Security Device by Ky Nguyen
 This is a small project demonstrating a FSM-based Security Device for CS 330 - Discrete Maths at IIT.

+This Project was written using Python.
+It has only been tested on Windows.

+Description for each files:

+The class for the Security Device is in: FSM_demo_0.py

+The unit tests for the Security Device is in: test_FSM_demo_0.py

+The program to test how many times it takes the intruder to break the lock is in: FSM_interactive_0.py

+The program for you to use the Security Device is: FSM_interactive_1.py

 Unlock using: 525271.
 Lock using: 525274.